ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach

 \section{Experiments}

-In this section, we conduct experiments to answer the following research questions: {\bf RQ1}: Can \projectname ~reduce the inference latency of MLaaS and computational overhead while satisfying the unlearning guarantee? {\bf RQ2}: How do various groups of parameters affect the performance of \projectname, including 1) the hyper-parameter settings in \projectname: the number of shards and threshold of uncertification ratio; 2) frequency of requests: the density of requests per time slot and the ratio between the two types of requests; 3) server computing capability: the parallel capacity specifying the number of constituent models that can be unlearning-updated in parallel? {\bf RQ3}: How does the temporal distribution of inference requests and unlearning requests affect the performance of \projectname?
+In this section, we conduct experiments to answer the following research questions: {\bf RQ1}: Can \projectname ~reduce the inference latency of MLaaS and computational overhead while introducing no extra risk? {\bf RQ2}: How do various groups of parameters affect the performance of \projectname, including 1) the hyper-parameter settings in \projectname: the number of shards and threshold of uncertification ratio; 2) frequency of requests: the density of requests per time slot and the ratio between the two types of requests; 3) server computing capability: the parallel capacity specifying the number of constituent models that can be unlearning-updated in parallel? {\bf RQ3}: How does the temporal distribution of inference requests and unlearning requests affect the performance of \projectname?